tsanikgr/whist/README.md

 [`Screen`]s are composite [`View`]s.
 They group UI elements expected to be shown together --- their names are self-explanatory: [`MenuScreen`] and [`GameScreen`].

 In addition:
-   - they are [`View`] factories: Given the view's .xml filenames, the instantiate the appropriate sub-classes of [`View`].
+   - they are [`View`] factories: Given the view's .xml filenames, they instantiate the appropriate sub-classes of [`View`].
    - they manage the lifecycle of all the [`View`]s they construct
-   - they are Facades to the [`IScreenController`]s.
+   - they are Facades to the UI for the [`IScreenController`]s.
 Most of the communication between views and presenters goes through them.

 In the UML class diagram, [`View`]s created and managed by the [`MenuScreen`] are shown in purple.
 Those managed by the [`GameScreen`] are shown in red.